catamphetamine/react-pages/README-ADVANCED.md

   ...

   // (optional)
-  // Is fired when a user performs navigation (and also on initial page load).
+  // Is fired after a user performs navigation (and also on initial page load).
+  // Only on client side.
   // This exists mainly for Google Analytics.
   // `url` is a string (`path` + "search" (?...) + "hash" (#...)).
   // "search" query parameters can be stripped in Google Analytics itself.